Abigail Roper: 2024

 At the 2024 Welsh Championships Roper won silver in the all-around behind Ruby Evans and ahead of her sister.
 She also won gold on balance beam, silver on uneven bars and bronze on vault.
 Later at British Championships Roper placed tenth in the all-around, and finished fourth in the balance beam and floor apparatus finals.

 Roper then competed at the 2024 Szombathely Challenge Cup alongside Charlotte Booth.
 She made vault and balance beam finals, placing fourth and eighth respectively.

 2025

 At Welsh Championships Roper competed only on beam where she won bronze.
 At the 2025 British Championships Roper finished 14th in the all-around and won bronze on vault.

 Roper attended the Koper Challenge Cup where she made the vault, uneven bars and floor exercise finals.
 She won bronze on vault and floor exercise, and placed 5th on uneven bars.

+2026

+Roper competed in the all-around competition at Welsh Championships, winning gold in the national competition and bronze in the open competition.
+She was named in the Welsh team for the 2026 Commonwealth Games alongside Ruby Evans, Frances Stone, Jemima Taylor and her sister Emily Roper.
+Roper helped the team finish fourth and individually qualified to the vault final.
+She made history by picking up a bronze medal on vault, the same day as her sister Emily Roper won bronze on uneven bars.